 The .380 automatic or .38 ACP had been around since about 1905 and was almost as powerful as the 9mm Luger.
 However, the Colt Model 1900 that fired the .38 ACP was incapable of firing a cartridge of any higher power.

-High power guns, especially the easy to carry and conceal automatics were demanded more and more by law enforcement agencies at the time, so Colt created the .38 Super, also now known as the .38 Super+P.
+High power guns, especially easy to carry and conceal automatics were demanded more and more by law enforcement agencies at the time.
+So Colt created the .38 Super, also now known as the .38 Super+P.

 Below is an original factory engraved Colt .38 Super, it is nickel plated, complete with Mother of Pearl grips.
 The serial number 6744 dates it from 1930.

 When the .38 Super was introduced it was the most powerful automatic pistol cartridge in the world, even more powerful than the bigger .45 caliber that the gun was originally designed to shoot.